clragon/flutter_sub_provider/README.md

 | [SubFutureProvider](./lib/src/sub_future_provider.dart)                 | Creates and listens to a `Future` based on a dependency and exposes its result to its descendants.  |
 | [SubStreamProvider](./lib/src/sub_stream_provider.dart)                 | Creates and listens to a `Stream` based on a dependency and exposes its content to its descendants. |

-Each SubProvider comes in versions 0-6, which can manage the according amount of dependencies respectively.
+Each SubProvider comes in versions 0-6, which can manage the corresponding amount of dependencies, respectively.